glouppe/info8002-large-scale-data-systems/lecture1.md

     - 50 machine failures out of 20k machine cluster per day (reported by Yahoo!)
     - 1 disk failure out of 16k disks every 6 hours (reported by Google)
 - Additional constraints: *concurrent execution*, *consistency*, etc.

 ---

+# What am I going to learn?

+- Understand the **foundational principles** of distributed systems.
+    - Communications
+    - Consensus
+    - Concurrency
+    - Failures and consistency
+- From these general building blocks, understand
+    - how *distributed computing systems* for data science work,
+    - how *distributed storage systems* operate.

+???

+# Why studying distributed systems?

+What are *two* biggest driving forces in the computing industry?
+- It is the cloud.
+- and smart phones.
+- They are *distributed*!

+---